top of page

 Let's not turn away young men that desire to be pastors for unbiblical reasons or because they don't meet your churches "brand."
 The sad reality is that some churches may have (to varying degrees) given into a business or "attractional church" mindset that may overlook a Biblically qualified man due to them not meeting their "marketing standards" (i.e. charismatic speaker with a great personality).

-If the church has a need and there is a Biblically qualified man before you, then I suggest that you move forward withone of these routes:
+If the church has a need and there is a Biblically qualified man before you, then I suggest that you move forward with one of these routes:

-(1) appoint them as a pastor-teacher in your church
+(1) Appoint them as a pastor-teacher in your church.

-(2) give them opportunities to preach and teach and encourage them to exercise their gifts within the church (1 Tim 3:12-16) and/or
+(2) Give them opportunities to preach and teach and encourage them to exercise their gifts within the church (1 Tim 3:12-16) and/or

-(3) help them find an opportunity to serve another church that is also in need of a pastor.
+(3) Help them find an opportunity to serve another church that is also in need of a pastor.

 If this candidate is clearly called and gifted for pastoral ministry but you choose not to move forward with this candidate, I urge your leadership to encourage this candidate.